Envek/rubyconfau-threads-callbacks/slides.md

 <!--

-And, I have to confess, I'm an alien.
+And, I have to confess, actually I'm an alien.
 An Evil Martian agent here on Earth.
-I came to you from northern hemisphere with peace.

 Evil Martians is distributed web development agency helping companies all sizes to live and prosper, we help small startups grow effectively, big enterprises to speed-up their monoliths and test hypotheses.
-And we focusing on developer tools, open source, and effective software development practices.
+And we are focusing on developer tools, open source, and effective software development practices.

+Australia is still is a terra incognita for us and we are looking forward to help Australian companies to build better software.
+So, if you need help with performance, scaling, architecture, implementing best practices, or just need to strengthen your team with experienced engineers, feel free to reach out to us, we now have a few engineers in Japan, me included, in almost the same timezone as yours.
 -->

 ---